 Tenemos que comprender claramente que cuando nosotros le damos la libertad e independencia al niño, le estamos dando libertad a ese aprendiz apuntalado por su acción, quien no puede funcionar sin trabajar o estar activo.

-For preprimary and lower elementary program, we implement a methodology that is movement and activity based, utilizing many props, gestures, and visuals.
-In each class students learn new phrases, new vocabulary, as well as some grammar through the use of games, songs and stories.
-In our Spanish program students learn in a kinesthetic learning style.
+For primary and lower elementary programs, we implement a methodology that is movement and activity based, utilizing many props, gestures, and visuals.
+In each class students learn new phrases, vocabulary, as well as some grammar through the use of games, songs, and stories.
 Once a week, students do voluntary reading for 10 to 15 minutes, according to his/her level.

 PROFICIENCY THROUGH READING & STORYTELLING

 For upper elementary as well as middle school, the methodology used is called Teaching Proficiency through Reading and Storytelling (TPRS).
 This methodology allows students to learn a second language like they have learned their first.
-Three to six structures are presented per class that can include verbs, nouns and phrases.
-Every structure is understandable through written translation, gestures and movement, so every style of learning is included.
-Students, then choose a story to act it out making learning a kinesthetic experience.
-Besides songs and games, students read a novel in Spanish, allowing them to be directly immersed in the Spanish culture, while expanding their vocabulary.
+Three to six structures are presented per class that can include verbs, nouns, and phrases.
+Every structure is understandable through written translation, gestures, and movement, so every style of learning is included.
+Students then choose a story to act out, making learning a kinesthetic experience.
+Besides songs and games, students read a novel in Spanish, allowing them to be directly immersed in the Spanish culture while expanding their vocabulary.